avaneev/prvhash/README.md

 file: simply call the `prvrng_test64p2()` function.

 `prvrng_gen64p2()`-based generator passes [`PractRand`](http://pracrand.sourceforge.net/)
-32 TB threshold, without or with only a few "unusual" evaluations.
+32 TB threshold.
 Which suggests it's the working universal TRNG.

 Note that due to the structure of the core hash function the probability of PRNG completely "stopping", or losing internal entropy, is absent.